Northcentral University: Accreditation and certifications

-Northcentral is accredited by the Western Association of Schools and Colleges; the institution was previously accredited by the Higher Learning Commission.
-The university's business school is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The university's master's and PhD programs in Marriage & Family Therapy are accredited by the American Association for Marriage and Family Therapy.
+Northcentral was accredited by the Western Association of Schools and Colleges; the institution was previously accredited by the Higher Learning Commission.
+The university's business school was accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The university's master's and PhD programs in Marriage & Family Therapy were accredited by the American Association for Marriage and Family Therapy and Commission on Accreditation for Marriage and Family Therapy Education COAMFTE.